 - Henry finally deciding to use the various factions within his court for his own amusement.
 When confronted with the fact that one faction seeks to arrest the Queen of heresy, rather than simply have the warrant countermanded, he lets it be served and then turns all his rage on the man trying to serve it.
 The server practically runs away in the face of Henry's anger.
 Also it should be noted that, when he rails against the server, he starts by throwing away his cane and walking up to him un-aided.

-After tiring of Bishop Gardiner's constant investigation and burning of protestants.
-Henry gives a passionate speech about how he is fed up of it to one of his aides.
-When Gardiner requests a audience, the aide sums up the speech simply as 'The king requires you to leave court'.
+- After tiring of Bishop Gardiner's constant investigation and burning of Protestants, Henry gives a passionate speech about how he is fed up with it to one of his aides.
+When Gardiner requests an audience, the aide sums up the speech simply as 'The king requires you to leave court'.
 Gardnier's face goes white and borderline flees the palace.

 - Also in the finale, Henry is haunted by the ghosts of his first three Queens, none of whom are particularly comforting to him.
 Extra points for Jane accusing him of pushing their son to an early death, since of all three, Jane would be expected to be on Henry's side.Jane: My poor child.
 You expected too much of him.
 He is only a boy.
 Kings too are made of clay.
 And God forbid you locked him away from the world like your father did with you... don't you understand?
 You have killed him.